cwbobbitt/cwbobbitt.github.io/_posts/2023-11-31-macos-release-notifications-google-chat.md

 ## Introduction

 Those reading this post may already be receiving notifications about Apple Releases through the Apple securityannounce mailing list or Apple Developer RSS feed.
 Maybe you're the only member of your team receiving these notifications and you want to easily keep the rest of your team up to date on these releases.
-This was exactly my scenario, but I originally struggled to find a solution as I didn't want to require my colleagues to comb through the securityannouce emails of non macOS updates and I couldn't find an already existing Google Chat integration for the Apple Developer RSS feed.
+This was exactly my scenario, but I originally struggled to find a solution as I didn't want to require my colleagues to comb through the securityannouce emails of non macOS updates and I couldn't find an already existing Google Chat integration for the Apple Developer RSS feed that I could modify to only show public releases.
 With all this in mind, I set off to discover how I could automate notifications for macOS updates being released through a Google Chat alert.

 ## End Result